ElsaBonde/The-Haven/README.md

 To launch the game, execute `npm run dev`, then open your web browser and navigate to your right localhost server.

 ## Tools used to write application
-The website is built using Vite, React and TypeScript.
+The website is built using Vite, Styled-components, React and TypeScript.
 All images are created using gencraft (https://gencraft.com/).
 The user interface design was originally created in Figma.

 ## Kravlista (för David)
 ### Krav för godkänt